Wessex Archaeology invites applications for the following post:

 Based in Sheffield

 Salary commensurate with skills and experience

-Wessex Archaeology is the largest independent archaeological practice in the UK, and as a registered charity our aims are to promote the advancement of education, the arts, culture, heritage and science.
-We have offices in Salisbury, Sheffield, Meopham, Bristol and Edinburgh.
+Wessex Archaeology is the largest independent archaeological practice in the UK with offices in Salisbury, Sheffield, Meopham, Bristol and Edinburgh.

 Who we need

-Due to our expanding and ever increasing workload, we are looking for an experienced, ambitious, and enthusiastic Project Manager to join our fieldwork team based at Salisbury.
-This is an excellent opportunity to join our innovative, industry-leading team, and with our nurture and training, advance your professional project management and leadership skills, whilst always being encouraged to develop autonomy in your role.
-This role would suit an individual with a strong track record of commercial archaeological fieldwork projects.
+We are looking for a confident, ambitious, enthusiastic and successful individual to join our fieldwork team as a Project Manager based at our Sheffield office.
+Whether you are an established manager or looking to progress your career into project management this is a great opportunity to advance your professional project management and leadership skills in a supportive setting, whilst always being encouraged to develop autonomy in your role.
+This role would suit an individual with substantive experience of working as a senior leader or manager of commercial archaeological fieldwork projects.
 As a key member of the regional team, working with our specialists across many different offices and departments, you will develop innovative responses to a wide range of exciting and challenging projects from tendering to project completion.

-Our Project Managers are not only responsible for creation, planning, management and safe delivery of high-quality projects and tasks which fulfil the vision and values of the company, but also contribute directly to our sustainability and charitable objectives.
-Our work has a significant benefit on our collective aspiration to broaden an understanding of our heritage and the social impacts it can create.
+Our Project Managers are not only responsible for creation, planning, management and safe delivery of high-quality projects and tasks which fulfil the vision and values of the Company, but also contribute directly to our sustainability and charitable objectives.
+As an educational charity, our work has a significant benefit on our collective aspiration to broaden an understanding of our heritage and the social impacts it can create.
 As befits an organisation of our size, your projects will undoubtedly include large and complex programmes of work.

 What we require

 This position requires an applicant with:

 - experience as a project manager or as a senior leader in the commercial environment.